 Enter: Super Panda Circus.
 I saw some drinks emerge in painted panda ceramic mugs.
 Of course, we ordered a round.
 The glasses were fun, the drinks a little too sweet for my taste (this is why I love my gin and tonics).
 The mint garnish was topped with something like powdered sugar.
 Similar to wondering if we were roofied downstairs, Eric wondered whether we ordered some sort of cocaine delivery mechanism.
 But, alas, it was just powdered sugar.

 Instead, we received a taste of Runway at our table at Pavillon.
-What I liked about Runway, more than the prior two cocktail bars in Brno, was that the mixologist spent some time with us.
+What I liked about Runway, more than our prior excursions into the Brno nightlife scene, was that the mixologist spent some time with us.
 This is despite the fact that there was a romping party downstairs.
 He asked what we liked, walked us through what he could offer, and matched our cocktails to what he thought we would like.
 And, he was right.

 Recommendations for Brno Cocktail Bars